Aleshkev/vyershark/readme.md

 # Vyershark

+A simple page I made some time ago.

 Divides Polish words into syllables, and displays a realtime tabular preview of a poem's structure.
 For example, Adam Mickiewicz's famous lines can be clearly seen to follow the famous traditional trzynastozgłoskowiec structure.